23 Best Breeds of Rabbit Price in India

 Dutch Rabbit

 Rounded and balanced — that’s the body shape of an ideal Dutch rabbit.
 These small rabbits, typically 3.5 to 5.5 pounds, sport distinctive markings that make them unforgettable.
 Dutch is the only breed to guess when you see the white blaze on the nose, white collar around the neck, and white saddle on the back.
-Despite the name, this popular breed was actually first developed in England.
+Despite the name, this popular breed was first developed in England.

 Dutch Rabbit